void-loop/mconverter-blog/articles/fix_automatic_downloads.md

 * #### iOS and iPadOS

-    ...
+    Currently, Safari on iOS and iPadOS does not support automatic downloads.
+You need to accept manually each downloaded file 😩😩😩.

 ### Samsung Internet

-1. Open Samsung Internet and go to the hamburger menu > Settings.
+1. Open Samsung Internet and go to the menu in the bottom right corner (three horizontal lines) > Settings.
-2.
+2. Tap on Sites and downloads.
+3. Make sure **Block automatic downloads** is disabled.

 ### Microsoft Edge